Kingpin-Apps/swift-curve448/Sources/SwiftCurve448/Documentation.docc/Documentation.md

 # ``SwiftCurve448``

-Swift implementation of the Curve448 elliptic curve.
-This library is a Swift wrapper around the [Curve448](https://cr.yp.to/ecdh.html) implementation from [SUPERCOP](https://bench.cr.yp.to/supercop.html).
+Swift-Curve448 is a Swift wrapper for OpenSSL's Curve448 implementation.
+It provides a simple and familiar API to perform key generation, signing, and signature verification.

 ## Overview

-The library provides a Swift wrapper around the Curve448 implementation from SUPERCOP.
+The library provides a Swift wrapper around the Curve448 implementation from OpenSSL.
 The library provides the following functionalities:

 - Generate a Curve448 keypair.
-- Perform a Diffie-Hellman key exchange.
+- Perform a key exchange.
-- Perform a Curve448 scalar multiplication.
+- Sign messages.
+- Verify signatures.

 ## Installation